jejak/ergb/README.md

 During time, there has been a hex package developed and published to the hex.pm repository from this Github project (https://hex.pm/packages/ergb).

-The library online documentation can found at: https://hexdocs.pm/ergb.
+The library online documentation can be found at: https://hexdocs.pm/ergb.

 ## The eRGB lib
 This library was built with the rebar3 Erlang build tool and its code has been structured accordingly to this fact.